-Yes, just three words but you’ll have to read on to find out why.
+Yes, just three words could transform the employment and skills system.
+You’ll have to read on to find out why.

 My interest in employment and skills spans three decades.
 I have seen policies and programmes come and go, employment go up and down and the provider market wax and wane in response.

-The issues we are facing today are the same issues we faced twenty years ago – apprenticeship take-up, long-term youth unemployment, lack of access to quality careers advice and guidance for all ages.
-The difference is that the economic and operating context is constantly changing and will continue do so, and at a faster pace than we could ever have imagined, meaning our responses need also need to keep pace.
+The issues we are facing today are the same issues we faced twenty years ago.
+Apprenticeship take-up, long-term youth unemployment, lack of access to quality careers advice and guidance for all ages.
+The difference is that the economic and operating context is constantly changing and will continue do so.
+Changes will be at a faster pace than we could ever have imagined so our responses need to keep pace.

-Reflecting on our experience of reviewing employment and skills programmes, designing local plans and consulting on future need, I have returned to the conclusion I made a long time ago, that we need to reboot the employment and skills system.
+Reflecting on our experience of reviewing employment and skills programmes, designing local plans and consulting on future need, I have returned to the conclusion I made a long time ago.
+We need to reboot the employment and skills system.
 Easier said than done?
 Well, maybe, but I think it could be done a lot easier now than five or ten years ago.

 What is out there?

-To help a client understand their place in the employment and skills ecology, we mapped European Social Fund (ESF) funded provision in a London borough and created what has become fondly known as the ‘map of messiness’.
+To help a client understand their place in the employment and skills ecology, we mapped European Social Fund (ESF) funded provision in a London borough.
+This created what has become fondly known as the ‘map of messiness’.

 Tracing information through various sites including Department of Work and Pensions, Skills Funding Agency, Building Better Opportunities Fund and through provider and tender announcements, we were able to identify what was being provided where and for whom.
 We tracked which provider held different contracts in the borough and the Contract Package Area as a whole.
 But it was not easy and took a long time.

-Although the client knew what had been commissioned within its own boundaries, we identified that over £2 million of funding through 12 programmes, had been commissioned to deliver employment and skills services in the borough that they were not aware of.
+Although the client knew what had been commissioned within its own boundaries, we identified that over £2 million of funding through 12 programmes had been commissioned to deliver employment and skills services in the borough that they were unaware of.
 This in a borough where there was already little investment in comparison to other places in London.
-Imagine what this picture would like if you added all the various programmes and funding in a borough and multiplied this by 32 to try and get a picture of London-wide investment?
+Imagine what this picture would look like if you added all the funding in a borough and multiplied by 32 to try and get a picture of London-wide investment?

 This lack of knowledge of what is being delivered locally I believe, is the major factor in the duplication of services, time and effort and waste of resources in the employment and skills system.
 It is so difficult for professionals to navigate, never mind a Londoner!